rbind/apreshill/content/projects/index.md

 ---
 date: "2019-01-01T00:00:00Z"
-summary: Hello!
+summary: See some of the projects I have worked on
-title: Project page
+title: Projects
 type: widget_page
 ---